FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-05-29-authentication-in-angular-with-ngrx-and-aspnetcore.md

 ];
 ```

-The `HomeComponent` and the `UnauthorizedComponent` are just static and contain no data.
+The `HomeComponent` and the `UnauthorizedComponent` are static and contain no data.
 Interesting is the `ProtectedComponent` and the `AppComponent`

 ### AppComponent